nylas/nylas-mail/CONTRIBUTING.md

    endpoint (ex. `http://localhost:5555/accounts`) into the config file at the path `*.nylas.accounts`.

-   Finally, N1 will look for access tokens for these accounts under `*.nylas.accountTokens`.
+   N1 will look for access tokens for these accounts under `*.nylas.accountTokens`, but the open source version of the sync engine does not provide access tokens.
+   When you make requests to the open source API, you provide an account ID in the HTTP Basic Auth username field instead of an account token.

-   For each account you've created, add an entry there with the account ID as both the key and value.
-This works because the open-source sync engine expects an account ID as the HTTP Basic Auth username.
+   For each account you've created, add an entry to `*.nylas.accountTokens` with the account ID as both the key and value.

-   It should look something like this:
+   The final `config.cson` file should look something like this:

         "*":
           env: "local"